A probate service for you from our expert probate solicitors.

 Probate is a legal process where probate specialists review the assets of a deceased person and determine how they should distribute monies and property.
-Probate typically centres around a deceased’s valid Will, but probate can also be initiated where there is no Will.
+Probate typically centres around a deceased’s valid Will, but it can also be initiated where there is no Will.
 (If you require information on drafting a Will, please click here)

 Probate solicitors do not automatically fulfil this role.
 Anyone named as an executor of a Will can have the responsibility for probate, but it is often confusing and stressful.
 Hiring a solicitor to act for you can be the better solution.